sirpudika/irpanels/README.md

 ## How does `sep` help me?

 `sep` helps project collaborators to automate the data analysis and visualisations for the survey reports.
-The various functions of the package are designed to facilitate this process from start to finish.
-For common practices in exploratory data analysis, the `eda_*` functions contain the most common operations.
-The `plot_*` functions, on the other hand, simplify visualisations.
-Finally, `cb_*` functions are planned to automate the creation of our codebooks partially.
+The various functions are designed to facilitate this process from start to finish.
+For exploratory data analysis, the `eda_*` functions contain the most common operations.
+The `plot_*` functions, on the other hand, simplify visualisations once the data has been cleaned.
+Finally, `cb_*` functions are planned to partially automate the creation of our codebooks.

 You can find the vignette here: https://bonschorno.github.io/sep/doc/Walk-through.html